iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Strong Convexity, Equivalences and Implications.md

 **Remarks**

 Becareful about the use of 2-norm here.
 In the general case, things might change, and there are alternative definition of strong convexity that works with different norm and vector spaces.
+This definition can be generalized with the energy norm.
+Generalizing to other norms (such as the infinity norm) will break the definition.

 **Conditions**